sebspion/reqs/draft-selander-lake-reqs.md

 * The AKE must support PSK, RPK and certificate based authentication and crypto agility, be 3-pass and support the same transport as OSCORE.
 It is desirable to support different schemes for transporting and identifying credentials.

-* After the AKE run, the peers must agree on a shared secret with PFS and good amount of randomness, peer identifiers (potentially short), and COSE algorithms to use.
+* After the AKE run, the peers must be mutually authenticated, agree on a shared secret with PFS and good amount of randomness, peer identifiers (potentially short), and COSE algorithms to use.

 * The AKE must reuse CBOR, CoAP and COSE primitives and algorithms for low code complexity of a combined OSCORE and AKE implementation.